School Logo Reach2 logo

 Intent

-At Tidemill we believe that play underpins the delivery of the curriculum.
+We believe that play underpins the delivery of the curriculum.
 Through play, our pupils explore and develop learning experiences which help them make sense of the world.
 They practise and build up ideas, collaborate and think creatively, and have many opportunities to investigate and solve problems.
+They have the opportunity to think creatively alongside other children, as well as on their own and have many opportunities to communicate with others, as they investigate and solve problems.
+All children are involved with both groups and individual play, some initiated by adults, some by the children.
+They learn through being active learners working with a wide range of resources.

 Implementation

 We follow the Early Years Statutory Framework for the Early Years Foundation Stage.
-This Framework specifies the requirements for learning and development in the Early Years and it is organised into seven areas of learning and development:
+This Framework specifies the requirements for learning and development in the Early Years and is organised into seven areas of learning and development: three prime areas and four specific areas.
+These are reflected in our long-term, medium-term and short-term planning.

-The knowledge that the pupils will learn during their time in EYFS is organised into awe inspiring topics that change half-termly.
-To ensure that this knowledge is sequenced appropriately and that it is progressive across the Early Years and beyond, knowledge webs are used to structure the knowledge that the pupils will learn.
-Alongside the knowledge, the knowledge webs include the key vocabulary that the children will learn, plus key questions practitioners will ask to lead their learning.
+Practitioners use the Development Matters document alongside carefully planned knowledge organisers to plan and deliver the Early Years curriculum.
+The knowledge that children will learn during their time in the EYFS is organised into awe inspiring topics that change half-termly.
+To ensure that this knowledge is sequenced appropriately and that it is progressive across the Early Years and beyond, knowledge organisers are used to structure the knowledge that pupils will learn.
+Knowledge organisers also include the key vocabulary that children will need to learn as well as key questions that practitioners will pose.

 To find out more about the skills that the pupils will be learning over their time in the Early Years, please look through the Development Matters document